 LLCs with many Members or Members who are not involved in the day-to-day management of the LLC can provide for a Board of Managers, similar to the structure in corporations.

-LLCs can establish committees with responsibilities designated by the Board of Managers, Officers with special titles, such as President, Vice President and others.
+LLCs can establish committees with responsibilities designated by the Board of Managers, Officers with special titles, such as President, Vice President, and others.

 In that context, you can provide how many people should be on the Board of Managers and who are the initial persons to serve on the Board of Managers.

-You can provide for special veto rights by certain people, how Managers are to be elected, how they should be replaced or fired, if necessary.
+You can provide for special veto rights by certain people, how Managers are to be elected, and how they should be replaced or fired, if necessary.

 In LLCs with only a few involved LLC Members and no Managers, you would also set forth who of the Members has authority to decide about day-to-day LLC business decisions and bind the LLC in contracts and agreements.
-You could also provide for certain areas of responsibilities assigned to each managing LLC Member, like Joe is responsible for the LLC’s marketing and Jack for sales and distribution of the LLC.
+You could also provide for certain areas of responsibilities assigned to each managing LLC Member like Joe is responsible for the LLC’s marketing and Jack for sales and distribution of the LLC.

 Retained Voting Rights of LLC Members

-You can set forth a list of LLC business decisions that are so important to your LLC that they always require a vote by the LLC Members, despite management of the LLC by Managers or a few select Members.
+You can set forth a list of LLC business decisions that are so important to your LLC that they always require vote by the LLC Members, despite management of the LLC by Managers or a few select Members.
 In that respect, you would also provide the level of consent that is required (majority, super majority, or unanimous consent) for such decisions.

 How many votes does each LLC Member or Manager have when it comes time to take a vote?
-The default rule for member managed LLCs under NY LLC Law: The Members vote in proportion to each Member’s share of profits.
+The default rule for member-managed LLCs under NY LLC Law: The Members vote in proportion to each Member’s share of profits.
 Example: Joe gave $10,000 as startup capital to the LLC and Jack gave $90,000.
 Joe gets 10% of all the profits of the LLC and Jack gets 90%.
 Joe gets 10% of the votes and Jack gets 90%, i.e. in matters requiring majority consent, Jack would always have the last word.

 You can change voting requirements for the LLC in numerous ways.
 There can be special groups of LLC Members who have voting rights different from other LLC Members and independent of their economic interest in the Company.
 There can even be LLC Members who have no voting rights at all.